Responding to common questions & challenges

 5. Polygamy was taught and promoted in the Bible!

-No, it wasn't.
 Polygamy is recorded in the Bible as a historical fact.
 (So was murder, rape, incest, and theft.)
 But it was never commanded or promoted as a means to gaining God's favor or contributing toward salvation or eternal life.
 And no where do you get the idea that God looks upon polygamy as a good thing.
-At best, he extends mercy by withholding his wrath against those who practiced it.
+At best, he extends mercy by making an allowance for it--the same way he made an allowance for other things that he hates, like divorce.

 A number of the “heroes” of the Old Testament had more than one wife.
 But then again, a number of the “heroes” of the Old Testament also lied, cheated, stole, and murdered.
 Does this mean that God commanded, or even condoned that sinful behavior too?
 Of course not.

 The most famous cases of Old Testament polygamy come from Jacob, David, and Solomon.
-Abraham is often called a polygamist, but he never technically took Hagar for a wife.
-He did have sexual relations with her for the purpose of conceiving a son; however, even that liaison was an act of faithlessness, because Abraham failed to believe God's promise that a son would be born through Sarah.
+Abraham is often called a polygamist, but his liaison with Hagar was an act of faithlessness, not faithfulness; it happened because Abraham failed to believe God's promise that a son would be born through Sarah.
+It was not God's idea.

 The Bible provides many clear examples of how polygamy was a curse and an ungodly burden, and not a blessing.
 (It is often assumed that Moses and Isaac and other prophets like Isaiah practiced polygamy, but there is absolutely no biblical support for this.)

-In biblical times, polygamy was (and it still is) a source of strife, friction, jealousy, and broken relationships.
+In biblical times, polygamy was (just like today) a source of strife, friction, jealousy, and broken relationships.
 None of these things could ever be considered godly virtues.
 In many passages throughout the Old and New Testaments, God expresses a very dim view of polygamy, and upholds the ideal of a marriage between one man, and one woman.

 So many ask, why would God allow these men of old to practice polygamy?
 Why would he bless men like Abraham, Jacob, David, and Solomon, if polygamy were so wrong?
 Well, God is a merciful God who loved the men of old.
 They placed their faith in Him, and not in their own righteousness.
 This does not mean that God takes a soft stand on sin; quite the contrary.
 But it does mean that in His mercy, he restrains himself from punishing us as our sins deserve--for a time--to give us the opportunity to repent and place our faith in Him.